- One the solution proposed is to re-install iCloud, so if you need an alternative here are our 4 best cloud options.

 Windows Explorer will now start.
 Now you need to remove iCloud and all other Apple-related applications from your PC.
 There are several ways to do that, but if you want to completely remove iCloud, we suggest you use an uninstaller application.

 Uninstaller applications are designed to remove any application along with its related files and registry entries from your PC.
-There are many great tools that can help you with that, but the best are IOBit Uninstaller, Revo Uninstaller, and Ashampoo Uninstaller.
+There are many great tools that can help you with that.
+Make sure you choose the best uninstaller software that will safely uninstall even the most stubborn of programs.

 After you remove iCloud using one of these tools, the problem should be resolved completely.
 Now you can install iCloud again and the issue shouldn’t appear anymore.